6 months through Europe with a baby, car and a tent

 - We (have to) travel slower and make more and longer breaks during the day.
-We can’t do “our thing” anymore and stick to a “plan”, but it lets us perceive places in a different way, see other things, etc. and made us more patient.
-The needs of the baby are priority and may destroy the “plan”.
-When Alvin is hungry, needs to pee or poo or just wants to play and move around after a long hike or car ride (toddlers need to explore and investigate EVERYTHING and to train any new acquired skill as often as possible), we have to meet his needs.
+We can’t travel fast and “do our thing” anymore, we have to make several breaks each day and also take a day off once or twice per week.
+But this is actually good, since it lets us perceive places in a different way, see other things, etc. and made us more patient.
+The needs of the baby are a priority and often conflict with “the plan for the day”.
+When Alvin is hungry, needs a toilet or just wants to play and move around after a long hike or car ride, we have to meet his needs.
+(Toddlers need to explore and investigate everything and to train any new acquired skill as often as possible.)

 You mentioned you are vegan, what do you eat on the road?

 The Balkan countries pride themselves on their meat dishes, so spending time here is tough for vegetarians, let alone vegans.
-We’ll write a separate article about our whole food plant based diet when travelling and our experiences on this trip.
-But here are already a few strategies that work well for us:
+We’ll write a separate article about this, but here are a few strategies that work well for us:

-- We brought all the basic kitchen equipment from home in order to prepare cooked and raw food ourselves.
+- We brought some basic kitchen equipment with us in order to make salads and cook for ourselves.

-- We regularly buy lots of fresh vegetables and fruits on local markets or small market stalls next to the street.
-Travelling in summertime gives us the chance to purchase or pick very ripe and extremely delicious fruits and veggies, which are usually free of pesticides.
+- We regularly buy lots of fresh vegetables and fruits on local markets or small market stalls along the road.
+Traveling during the summertime gave us the chance to purchase or pick very ripe and extremely delicious fruits and veggies, which are usually free of pesticides.
 This feels like heaven for us and eating fully “raw” would be easy here.

-- When we cook we add soy meat (TVP – textured vegetable protein) or seitan from time to time.
-Soy products can be found quote often and for lower prices compared to Germany.
-Seitan powder on the contrary is not very common.
+- When we cook, we add soy “meat” (textured vegetable protein, TVP) or seitan from time to time.
+Soy products can be found quite often and much cheaper compared to Germany (especially good was Romania).
+Seitan powder, on the other hand, is not very common at all.

-- Due to the heat we usually prepare one or two green salads per day, which we polish with flax, sunflower and pumpkin seeds and if fresh or dried herbs.
-From time to time we also add cooked whole grains, rice, bulgur, potatoes, amaranth or quinoa.
+- Due to the heat we usually prepare one or two green salads per day, which we round up with flax, sunflower and pumpkin seeds and with fresh or dried herbs.
+From time to time we also add cooked whole grains like rice, bulgur, potatoes, amaranth or quinoa.
 Beans, chickpeas, lentils etc. are also great supplements to salads.

-- As a quick lunch on the road or a supplement to our green salads we eat bread (if available wholegrain) topped with vegan / vegetable spreads, tahini, Ayvar, Ljutenica or Kyopolou.
-Surprisingly we could even get wholemeal bread very often.
+- As a quick lunch on the road or a supplement to our green salads we eat bread (wholegrain, if available) topped with vegan or vegetable spreads like tahini, ayvar, ljutenica or kiopolu.
+Surprisingly, we could even get wholemeal bread very often.
 For the worst cases we always kept a packaged wholemeal bread as a backup.